-Dawn Balusik holds a certificate from Memorial-Sloan Kettering Cancer Center in acupuncture for cancer support.
-She uses acupuncture, nutrition and herbal medicine to support health, ease the symptoms associated with cancer and moderate the side-effects of cancer treatments.
+Dr. Dawn Potter holds a certificate from Memorial-Sloan Kettering Cancer Center in acupuncture for cancer support.
+She uses acupuncture, nutrition and Chinese herbs (when appropriate) to support health, ease the symptoms associated with cancer and moderate the side-effects of cancer treatments.

-Dawn Balusik does not treat cancer per se, but instead offers supportive, complementary treatment.
+Dr. Dawn Potter does not treat cancer per se, but instead offers supportive, complementary treatment.

 Acupuncture for cancer support – nausea & vomiting:

 Nausea, vomiting and poor appetite are common side effects of chemotherapy.
 Even with the best anti-nausea medications, 60% of chemotherapy patients still experience nausea and vomiting.
 Acupuncture for cancer support has been found by many research studies to greatly reduce chemotherapy-related nausea and vomiting.
 In fact, the National Institute of Health endorses its use.
 For example, in England, a study of 130 cancer patients found that when acupuncture was added, 97% had reduced or no sickness after chemotherapy.
 Numerous other studies support the same findings.

 Acupuncture for cancer support – pain: